Review of Gylly Sunrise self catering holiday apartment in Falmouth, Cornwall. All mod cons with breathtaking sea views.

 Although his family having a place in Cornwall is absolutely wonderful, it means that we rarely venture beyond the beaches from Newquay to Padstow.
 We try to visit a few times a year, but now we're also casting our sights on further reaches and different beaches.

-We've explored the Eden Project and Penzance, so when Classic Cottages asked us to stay at one of their self catering cottages, we chose Falmouth.
+When Classic Cottages asked us to stay at one of their self-catering cottages, we chose Falmouth.
 With it's sea views and contemporary styling, Gylly Sunrise penthouse apartment sounded like the perfect base to explore Falmouth's beaches, gardens, fortresses, attractions and town.

 Falmouth - creativity-on-sea

 Falmouth is a charming coastal town.
 This year, it was named as the Best Place to Live in the South West by the Sunday Times and it's not difficult to see why.
 The small town has a cosmopolitan vibe, historic nautical roots and an arty culture.